Powerlearnproject/se-assignment-day-2-git-and-github-thuo-pacha/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

-A public repository allows projects to be seen by everyone and can be altered by anyone.
+A public repository allows projects to be seen by everyone and can be altered by anyone through forking or pull requests.One advantage is that it attracts potential collaborators and employers.
+It is not ideal for projects that are intended for private use or for protecting intellectual property.

 A private repository allows projects to be visible only to the user and the allowed collaborators .
 An advantage is that the number of people who alter the document are few /contain the selected people.
 Important information is also secured as the developer amd allowed collaborators are allowed to view the document.
 A disadvantage is that having a private repository may be costly